 The surname Ducos was first found in Dauphiny (French: Dauphiné or Dauphiné Viennois), a former province in southeastern France, where this prominent family was established in ancient times.

 The family became even more prominent through contributions by its members to the society and to their respective communities, and also through many alliances with other important families of the day.
 An important alliance was formed between the branch Duquet and the Mercier family of St. Sulpice in Paris.
 The branch Duchat d'Aubigny was ennobled in Metz, Lorraine in 1721.

 Denis Duquet, born in 1612, settled in Canada in the 17th century.
 After arriving in Quebec he married Catherine Gautier, born in 1627, on 13th May 1638.
 They had one son, Pierre Duquet, and he married Anne La Marre in Quebec on 23rd August 1666.

-Important Dates for the Ducos family
+Early History of the Ducos family

 This web page shows only a small excerpt of our Ducos research.
 Another 24 words (2 lines of text) covering the years 1721 and 1738 are included under the topic Early Ducos History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Ducquette, Duquette, Duquète, Ducquet, Duquet, Duquais, Duchet, Duchez, Duchey, Duchette, Duchais, Duché and many more.

 Early Notables of the Ducos family (pre 1700)